jordao76/hello-lights/README.md

 and runs the new command.
 If no command is running, executes the given command, optionally resetting the traffic light based on the `reset` parameter.
-If there's no connected device, stores the command for execution if a device is connected later.
+If there's no device to run the command, stores it for later when a suitable device is connected.
 Logs messages appropriately.

 **Kind**: instance method of [<code>Commander</code>](#Commander)